 How Does a Dynamic Link Library File Work?

 Library files consist of a set of functions or tasks for programs to perform.
 One DLL file can be assigned to different programs at the same time and don’t need to be configured for a specific program.
 That is why DLL errors can be caused by the DLL itself or by other programs that have tampered with some files.

-When an application or a DLL uses a DLL function in another DLL, a dependency is created.
+When an application or a DLL uses such a function in another file, a dependency is created.
 That dependency can be broken if there is a malfunction of whatever is using the DLL function.
 In most cases, you can get a DLL error, when a dependency is broken and:

 - A dependent DLL is upgraded to a new version.

 - A dependent DLL is overwritten with an earlier version.

 - A dependent DLL is removed from the computer.